hollina/scul/README.md

 2. Add examples to each function
 3. Create function for smoke plot
 4. Proof read documentation
+5. Add content from readme to tutorial
-5. Submit package via CRAN
+6. Submit package via CRAN

 ## References